cheetah7027/Chakri/src/PWA-SETUP.md

 ## 🎉 You're All Set!

-Your JobMatch app is now a fully functional PWA.
+Your Chakri app is now a fully functional PWA.
 Users can install it on their devices and use it offline like a native app!

 **Next Steps:**
 1. Deploy to a hosting platform with HTTPS